 SINGLE TRAVELERS: If you are traveling alone, you will feel at home with a welcoming group.
 If you would like to have your own room throughout the trip, you may purchase a single supplement for an additional fee.
 Please email or call us if you would like this option.

-MEALS: All meals will be prepared for us.
+MEALS: All breakfasts and dinners will be prepared for us, lunches will be prepped picnic style each morning to take with us on our adventure.
 Meals will offer fresh, healthy ingredients for bountiful dishes.
 Vegetarian meals and other dietary needs are easy to accommodate.
 There will be plenty of snacks provided throughout each day.
 We'll enjoy happy hours together, but the purchase of alcoholic beverages is not included in the trip fees.

 EQUIPMENT AND CLOTHING: Wilderness Inquiry will provide all group equipment.
 You will need to provide your personal gear as outlined in the packing list.
 If you are new to outdoor activities, you do not need to spend a lot of money.
 Wilderness Inquiry can usually arrange for you to borrow most items.A note about the itinerary: Our trips are real adventures in the outdoors.
 While we'll make every effort to follow the itinerary listed here, elements may change due to weather or reasons beyond our control.

 Utah’s Capitol Reef National Park hosts some of the most spectacular geology in the world.
 The Waterpocket Fold, known more poetically as the “sleeping rainbow,” offers visitors a hike through an array of multicolored sandstone and limestone layers eroded into gorgeous rock formations.